Meet the Members

 Alex Norris

-Alex has been passionate about words and writing since childhood, when he’d pen his own stories, normally heavily plagiarised from whatever he was reading at the time.
+Alex has been passionate about words and writing since childhood, when he’d write his own stories, normally heavily plagiarised from whatever he was reading at the time.
 Still with a keen interest in story-telling – now minus the plagiarism – when he’s not at work, Alex continues to spend his time writing.
 Currently working on a novel set in contemporary London (something he’s sure has never been done before), Alex enjoys narratives told from LGBTQ+ perspectives and other under-represented voices.
 Aside from writing, Alex enjoys pop music, horror films and being by the sea.

 Jonathan Dancer